Khushii-Arora/SmallWorkingProjects_Hacktoberfest22/README.md

 Open to PRs for Hacktober Fest 2022.
 Only Genuine PRs will be accepted.

 ## Any PR not following the Contribution rules will be labelled "invalid"
-### NO CP/DSA ques acceptable.
-Program added should perform a real world relevent solution.
+### Program added should perform a real world relevent solution.
 ### Checkout "What can I contribute?" section for more details.

 # Hacktoberfest2022